- Go Hiking

 |Trails Overview:|| |

-There are wonderful sights from Lazy Hill Road of Goose Pond Mountain, which rises more than a thousand feet in the northwest section of the park.
+Along Lazy Hill Road there are pleasing views of open fields, rolling hills and, off in the distance, Goose Pond Mountain with an elevation of 1061 feet.
 This is also a great place to hike on a hot summer day since nearly the entire length is under a canopy of roadside trees.

-A bridge is washed off its foundation where Seely Brook crosses near the southwest end of Lazy Hill Road, but hikers can easily cross at this point.
+A bridge (shown on the NYS parks trail map) is washed off its foundation where Seely Brook crosses near the southwest end of Lazy Hill Road, but hikers can easily cross at this point.

 A few reminders of past residents include what was clearly a grand stair step entrance to a house (very close to the only “T” intersection of paved roads), an easily missed sign pointing out a path through a field to the “Board Family Cemetery,” dry-stone boundary walls, and stretches of barbed wire.
 A few cutoff tops of utility poles remain scattered about at the side of the road.

-A separate Nature Trail goes into and around a 5-acre “compensatory mitigation wetlands” a little further north off NY-17M.
+A separate Nature Trail goes into and around a 5-acre “compensatory mitigation wetlands” a little further north off NY-17M (insert included on web map).
 It is part of a 108-acre state regulated wetlands serving as a flood plain for Seely Brook.
 It includes a section of boardwalk above the swamps and is a quiet, beautiful spot with plenty of bird sounds and long, wide vistas of the flood plain.
 A section of the two-loop trail, which is under a half-mile, passes by a small bottomland hardwood forest.
 There is no place simply to sit comfortably and enjoy the sounds and views.
 Small little benches are scattered about, but they are more like low wobbly footstools.

 From the NYS Thruway, take exit 16 to NY-17 West (also US-6 West ).
 In about 5 miles take exit 128 for County Road 51 toward Oxford Depot, turn right onto CR 51 follow it 0.3-mile to a stop sign at NY-17M